-For this large test case (involving around $1.56 \times 10^6$ degrees of freedom) we use a sparse direct linear solver for solving the elasticity equations, requiring 40GB of memory and 15 minutes on 8 processors PC.
+we use a sparse parallel direct linear solver for solving the elasticity system, requiring 40GB of memory and 15 minutes on 8 Intel Xeon processors.
 Each of these 3d computations requires of the order of 150 and 200 iterations, i.e. solutions of the elasticity system, so the overall CPU time is about two days.